CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 This process installs the NetQ Cloud server application to be able to receive and aggregate agent data, and transport the data securely to the cloud associated with your account.

 - You must stage the bootstrap and install tarball files in either the local filesystem on netq-ts or on a remote HTTP server accessible from netq-ts.
 See the {{<link text="previous section" title="#Stage the NetQ Installation Tarballs" >}} for instructions.
-- The NetQ configuration key associated with the NetQ site/premises that this simulation will occupy is required.
-You receive the key from Cumulus Networks by email as part of NetQ Cloud onboarding.
+- You need the NetQ configuration key associated with the NetQ site/premises that this simulation is to reside.
+You receive the key from NVIDIA by email as part of NetQ Cloud onboarding.

 For more complete information about installing NetQ, refer to the [NetQ documentation]({{<ref "/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance" >}}).
 To complete the NetQ Cloud Server installation in the Cumulus demo topology, follow these steps: